-A new addition to this range of free workshops offered for 2016 is Clay Therapy.
-This series of one day workshops are tailored to the needs of women going through breast cancer and enable them to creatively express themselves and step away from their anxieties through the grounding medium of clay.
-These workshops lend themselves to a variety of therapeutic aims, including facilitating expression of emotions, revealing unconscious thoughts and calming the mind.
+These workshops are tailored to the needs of women going through breast cancer and enable them to creatively express themselves and step away from their anxieties through the grounding medium of clay.
+They lend themselves to a variety of therapeutic aims, including facilitating expression of emotions, revealing unconscious thoughts and calming the mind.

 More participant comments

 - I am privileged to have been able to participate.
 It’s been wonderful to share our fears.
 It’s empowering to realise the transition to a better self, live for today and tomorrow.

 - I spend less time fretting and worrying about dying which has allowed me to do new things in my life.